Self-organized homogenization of flow networks: Discussion

 \section{Discussion}

-We showed that flowing pulses of an eroding solution in a network with initially imbalanced channel width, induces network self-organization leading to the homogenization of channel resistances and flows throughout the network.
-Erosion works robustly as wall erosion only weakly depends, i.e.~by square root, on the exact amount of eroding solute concentration and, thus, channels typically erode by similar amounts which leads to the homogenization of resistances simply by the non-linear scaling of the resistance with channel width.
-Key for similar wall erosion, and thereby homogenization, is the fast equilibration of solute concentration within individual channel compared to pulse length, whose dependence on Péclet and Damköhler numbers we determine analytically.
-To selectively erode the narrowest channels, we show the injection of bubbles prior to the pulse of eroding solution as a promising method.
+We showed that flowing pulses of an eroding solution into a network with initially imbalanced channel widths induces network self-organization, leading to the homogenization of channel resistances and flows throughout the network.
+Erosion works robustly as wall erosion only weakly depends, i.e.~by square root, on the exact amount of eroding solute concentration, and thus channels typically erode by a similar amount which leads to the homogenization of resistances simply by the non-linear scaling of the resistance with channel width.
+The key for similar wall erosion, and thereby homogenization, is the fast equilibration of solute concentration within individual channels compared to pulse length, whose dependence on Péclet and Damköhler numbers we determine analytically.
+To selectively erode the narrowest channels, we show the injection of bubbles prior to the pulse of the eroding solution as a promising method.

 Previous work on adaptive microfluidics used the swelling and contraction of embedded responsive hydrogels to control flow in microchannels by switching channels open or closed~\cite{beebe2000functional,baldi2002hydrogel,liu2002fabrication,richter2003electronically,eddington2004flow,d2018microfluidic,na2022hydrogel}.
 Yet, no adaptation of network geometry crucial for flow homogenization was attempted.
-Here, we embed changes in channel geometry and their associated fluid flows due to the progressive but controlled erosion of hydrogel walls, leading to a continuous homogenization of the channel resistances.
-As such, the mode of self-organization of the microfluidic device introduced in this work mimics the dynamics of living flow networks~\cite{chang2019microvascular,zareei_temporal_2022,gavrilchenko2021distribution,meigel2018flow,marbach2023vein,kramar2021encoding}.
+Here, we embed changes in channel geometry and their associated fluid flows due to the progressive but controlled erosion of hydrogel walls, leading to continuous homogenization of the channel resistances, showing that even a simple adaptation, once controlled by timing, can lead to network homogenization.
+As flow network architecture plays a key role in biological and synthetic active fluids \cite{Jorge.2024dlr,Woodhouse.2016}, the feedback between hydrogel channels and flows introduced here has the potential to broaden the design rules not only for microfluidics but active fluid networks alike.

+The homogenization mechanism introduced in this work is based on the local erosion of the channel wall by an eroding chemical transported by the fluid flow.
+The presence of bubbles usually considered a severe problem to circumvent in fluidic applications~\cite{gravesen1993microfluidics,sung2009prevention,lochovsky2012bubbles}, actually plays to the advantage of homogenization by erosion here.
+As the hydrogel used in our experiments is biocompatible~\cite{stoberl2023photolithographic}, purposely tailoring the timing of erosive chemical pulsing emerges as a tool for designing adaptive, biomimetic self-controlled fluidic networks for biotechnological applications.
+In particular the challenge of tissue perfusion in bio-engineered organs could be overcome by the local channel adaptation dynamics introduced here \cite{Stankey.2024,Sexton.2025}.